-It shouldn’t surprise any of my regular readers that I’m reviewing the CST Centrix-22 receiver for 10/22-compatible rifles.
+It shouldn’t shock any of my regular readers that I’m reviewing the CST Centrix-22 receiver for 10/22-compatible rifles.
 As I’ve learned the hard way, you need to start with a quality receiver if you want good results.
 And my last non-Ruger receiver project didn’t go well.
 So I reached out to Mike Irwin, of Custom Shooting Technologies, Inc. for help with my “do-over”.
 This time, I’d use a proven design from the start.
 And I combined his receiver with some other top brands.
 To say it worked out well is an understatement.

 The Centrix-22 Receiver